 Dividends on shares of the Series D Preferred Stock are cumulative from (but excluding) the date of original issue and are payable monthly in arrears, on or about the fifth day of each month for dividends accrued the previous month or such date as our Board of Directors may designate, to holders of record as they appear in our stock records at the close of business on the applicable record date.
-The record date for each dividend will be a date that is prior to the dividend payment date.
+The record date for each dividend will be designated by our Board of Directors and will be a date that is prior to the dividend payment date.